QinetiQ Banshee: Jet versions

 A single jet engine version with 40 kg of thrust was developed and entered service in 2010, later named the Banshee Jet 40.
 It was improved into the Banshee Jet 40+, which is still marketed in 2024.

 A faster twin-jet engine version called the Banshee Jet 80 entered service in 2014, with a forward and side-looking infrared source in the nose to create, alongside the jet engines, a realistic rearward infrared target.
 It has a maximum airspeed of 180 m/s, and with an auxiliary fuel tank it has an endurance of over 45 minutes.

-In September 2021 the British Royal Navy trialled an improved variant called the Banshee Jet 80+.
+In September 2021 the Royal Navy trialed an improved variant called the Banshee Jet 80+.
 This version has a typical endurance in excess of 45 minutes, a maximum airspeed of 200 m/s, an operating range in excess of 100 km and altitude range of 5-9144 m.
 Target characteristics can be changed by using plug-in modules.
+On 9 April 2025, the Royal Navy 700X Naval Air Squadron two year trial came to a close, and it was retired from trials service.
+It will continue to be used as a target drone elsewhere in the British military.

 As of 2019, QinetiQ was developing the Banshee Next Generation (NG).

 From 2022 to 2024 the US Department of Defense and QinetiQ were developing the Rattler Supersonic Target MkI, conducted the first test flights at White Sands Missile Range High Energy Laser Systems Test Facility (HELSTF) in March 2024.
 The Rattler ST is carried aloft by a Banshee Jet 80+, and emulate a variety of advanced missile threats at speeds up to Mach 2.6.